qm012/nacos-vip/README.md

 ## Introduction

-&emsp;&emsp;&emsp;Based on Nacos（官方网站:http://nacos.io ）The additional web server is designed for addressing the addresses of server and client, reducing changes (server and client projects) and facilitating dynamic expansion and management。 It is suitable for single machine or cluster management of self built Nacos， [阿里云的MSE微服务引擎托管](https://cn.aliyun.com/product/aliware/mse) It doesn't need to be considered.
+&emsp;&emsp;&emsp;Based on Nacos（official site:http://nacos.io ）The additional web server is designed for addressing the addresses of server and client, reducing changes (server and client projects) and facilitating dynamic expansion and management。 It is suitable for single machine or cluster management of self built Nacos， [阿里云的MSE微服务引擎托管](https://cn.aliyun.com/product/aliware/mse) It doesn't need to be considered.
 The government has dealt with it。<br/><br/>